fuota-io/The-Things-Network-NodeJS-SDK/readme/readme.md

 ### 🔧 Installation

 ---

-To install the latest version on npm globally:

-> npm install -g "Package"

 To install the latest version on npm locally and save it in your package's package.json file: